 There are a couple starting points for your color palette, but the two I use most often are based on name association and values association.

 If you already know the name of your business, it may come with an obvious choice of colors.
 For example, let’s say you’re opening a sustainable store named “Greene”.
 The most obvious choice for your bold color is right in the name — green!
-You can see this in Koi Technologies’ branding.
-When creating their brand color palette, they started with the name.
-Koi are often different shades of orange and yellow — which are the main colors in their logo.

 The less obvious route would be choosing colors associated with your values.
 We all know that many colors have underlying meanings.
 For example, purple represents royalty and luxury while yellow represents freshness and positivity.